 - A multiple-choice exam (for those seeking Certified IST Membership)

-Within 12 months of joining the IST, members at STP and STM member levels are required to complete either six or eight modules and exams.
+Within 12 months of joining the IST, members at STP and STM member levels are required to complete either six or eight modules and exams (one module minimum every two months).
 There are four mandatory core modules and members can choose from a menu of elective modules to complete their programme of study as outlined below: